 Logistics

 Heavily influenced by Red River Delta popular culture and its near neighbor of Hanoi, Ninh Binh City borders with Nam Dinh Province to the west, Hoa Lu district to the west and Yen Khanh district to the south.
-Besides the river and rail transport, it is well connected by major highways and roads heading in all directions.
+Major highways and roads heading in all directions connect the city well, alongside river and rail transport for the more adventurous.

 As such, there are a multitude of options for road travel to just about anywhere in Vietnam.
 “Limousine” coaches which host between 6-8 guests in air-conditioned comfort to nearby destinations such as Hanoi and Halong Bay abound and will often include a door to door service from your current hotel to your intended destination.
 Private taxi or charter hires are common if you are in a group and Uber-like carriers such as Grab and GoViet are available for shorter journeys.